MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/setting-up-your-phone-system.md

 ## Step 2: Choose a PSTN connectivity option

-Microsoft provides multiple options for making external calls to the PSTN, including:
+Microsoft options for making external calls to the PSTN include:

 - [Microsoft Calling Plan](calling-plans-for-office-365.md).
 An all-in-the-cloud solution with Microsoft as your PSTN carrier.
 If you choose Microsoft Calling Plan as your connectivity option, you have a choice of Calling Plan options, including Domestic, International, and Pay-as-you-go plans.